 “With several years of record growth, even more campers are eager to make their way out,” said Scott.
 “Much of what we are seeing is driven by the human realization that being outside and connecting with nature through camping is a perfect way to disconnect from the fast pace of modern life.”

 Parks Canada protects a vast network of natural and cultural heritage places.
 It includes 47 national parks, 171 national historic sites, and five national marine conservation areas.
 Visitors can book full-service campsites, roofed accommodations, remote backcountry experiences, interpretive guided hikes, and more at 40 locations nationwide.

-Reservations for visits between April 2022 and March 2023 open in January and February.
+Reservations for visits between April 2023 and March 2024 are scheduled to open sometime in February.
 It’s important to research early and note the reservation launch date for each location.
 Parks Canada has created a camping and reservation tips document to help users know the different terms, understand available services and amenities, and learn the basics of camping.
 The reservation page is pc.gc.ca/en/voyage-travel/reserve